How to create a customer contact in Sage Accounting

 Once you've set them up, just choose the group that this customer belongs to from the Analysis tab.

-This is just a space for you to add any other relevant notes about your customer.
-The notes are not printed on any documents such as sales invoices.
+This space is for any additional relevant notes about your customer.
+These notes do not appear on printed documents like sales invoices.

 If you indicated that your business is VAT registered on sign-up, there will already be two contacts on the list.
 You'll use the Revenue Reclaimed customer contact when you reclaim VAT and the Revenue Payments supplier contact when you make VAT payments.
 You can change the reference for these contacts but you cannot rename or delete them.